Replay Protection

 }

-The wrapper transaction is composed of some metadata, an optional unshielding tx for fee payment (see fee specs), the encrypted inner transaction itself and the hash of this.
+The wrapper transaction is composed of some metadata, an optional unshielding tx for fee payment (see fee specs), the encrypted inner transaction itself and the hash of the concatenation of these values.
 The inner Tx transaction carries the Wasm code to be executed and the associated data.

 A transaction is constructed as follows: